WZDX: Establishment and construction

-In 1975, Thomas Barr and James Cleary under the name Pioneer Communications petitioned the Federal Communications Commission (FCC) to add another television channel to the Huntsville area, which had only been assigned channels 19, 25, 31, and 48, for the purpose of building an independent station.
+In 1975, Thomas Barr and James Cleary under the name Pioneer Communications petitioned the Federal Communications Commission (FCC) to add another television channel to the Huntsville area for the purpose of building an independent station.
+At the time, only four channels were assigned to Huntsville: 19, 25, 31, and 48.
 The FCC proposed adding channel 54, but two Huntsville stations, WAAY-TV and WYUR-TV, opposed the proposal.
 In 1977, the FCC suggested inserting channel 54 at Decatur, Alabama, which already had channel 23.
 However, unlike channel 54, channel 23 could not be used at Monte Sano—the main television transmission site in the region, resulting in low interest.

 Channel 54 was ultimately added to Huntsville, but there were no applications on file until C. Michael Norton, an attorney from Nashville, Tennessee, applied for it in September 1981 after seeing it on a list of unused TV allocations.
-Norton was soon joined by other applicants, with the winner being Community Service Broadcasting, a company owned by John Pauza of Chattanooga, Tennessee, and Joel Katz of Atlanta.
+Norton was soon joined by other applicants, with the FCC selecting Community Service Broadcasting, a company owned by John Pauza of Chattanooga, Tennessee, and Joel Katz of Atlanta.
 Pauza owned Media Central, which specialized in the construction of new independent stations in medium markets.

 For two years, Media Central missed a series of deadlines.
-In February 1983, after winning the construction permit, Media Central announced it intended to begin broadcasting that fall.
-By that fall, the target was spring 1984.
-Tower site location issues impeded a launch at that time, but in late 1984, channel 54 began to take shape.
+In February 1983, after being selected for the construction permit, Media Central announced it intended to begin broadcasting that fall.
+By that fall, the target date had shifted to spring 1984.
+Issues with locating the station's tower impeded a launch at that time, but in late 1984, channel 54 began to take shape.
 A tower site was purchased in August, the call letters WZDX were assigned in September, and construction began in November.
 Even then, the station did not start broadcasting in 1984; the antenna was not hoisted onto the station's new tower on Green Mountain until March 1985.